Experience service outside the U.S.

 Estimated cost: $1,850 (includes airfare, meals, lodging, and programming.)
 A limited amount of need-based financial assistance is available.
 All applicants will be considered.

 In summer 2018, immerse yourself in a powerful learning and service experience that will take you from the Amazon rainforest to the high Andes.

 In the rainforest, we’ll serve with ARCAmazon, which aims to conserve and protect the Amazon by promoting balance between people and nature.
 Projects may include environmental education, maintaining ARCA's education center, preserving the rainforest through patrolling their conservation area, and other community development projects.

 In the Andes’ Sacred Valley, we’ll partner with Llipin Yahuar, which focuses on empowering high Andean communities with vulnerable populations through health, education, and nutrition programs, specifically focused on women and children.
 Projects may include community development work, and native tree reforestation to restore habitats and increase water resources.

 Itinerary in brief

-May 24-29: Service Work with ARCAmazon (Amazon Rainforest)
+May 23-30: Service work with ARCAmazon (Amazon Rainforest)

 Over three weeks, our group will serve with and learn about these two nonprofits, visit Incan sites, connect with new people and more.
 Join us, and broaden your horizons with this unique international service-learning trip!
 View photos from our inagural trip, and hear from our students about what they learned.

-Applications are now closed.
-All undergraduate and graduate students, regardless of year or major were invited to apply.
+All undergraduate and graduate students, regardless of year or major are invited to apply by December 1.